dinvincible98/Jackal_ROS_Noetic_Bringup/README.md

 Add this file to Jackal:
 * [setup_jackal.bash](https://github.com/dinvincible98/Jackal_ROS_Noetic_Bringup/blob/main/setup_jackal.bash)
+* #### Note: I sourced my workspace in the bash file for convenience, you should change the last line to your own workspace.

 Add this file to remote pc:
 * [setup_laptop.bash](https://github.com/dinvincible98/Jackal_ROS_Noetic_Bringup/blob/main/setup_laptop.bash)
+* #### Note: I sourced my workspace in the bash file for convenience, you should change the last line to your own workspace.
 * #### Important note: Remeber to source those files whenever you open a new terminal(source setup_jackal.bash if on jackal, source setup_laptop.bash if on remote pc).
 Or you can add those two files to each's ~/.bashrc if you think it is more conveninent(However if you are not only using Jackal, this way is not recommended).
 #### 7. Final setup for Jackal specifics
 Those are key steps to get Jackal up and running by setting up all undocumented intricates implemented by Clearpath on a Jacakl image.